apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/overview.md

 The message means that compaction tried to compact the repository data to the new generation for five times, but every time there were concurrent changes that prevented compaction from completion.
 To prevent the system from being too overloaded with background activity, compaction stopped itself after the configured amount of cycles.

-The system can also be configured to obtain exclusive control of the system and force compaction to complete.
+At this point the system can be configured to obtain exclusive access of the system and force compaction to complete.
-This means that if compaction would give up after the configured amount of cycles, it would instead take full control of the repository and block concurrent writes.
+This means that if compaction gave up after the configured number of cycles, it would take full control over the repository and block concurrent writes.
 If the system is configured to behave this way, the following message is printed.

 ```